Human Rights Trust Fund

 The HRTF allows the Council of Europe to support its member states in designing and implementing national measures required to execute the judgments of the European Court of Human Rights, to remedy the consequences of human rights violations and stop repetitive applications before domestic courts.

-The HRTF has so far provided funding to 38 Council of Europe projects, including multilateral initiatives that have benefitted all 47 member state.
+The HRTF has so far provided funding to 51 Council of Europe projects, including multilateral initiatives that have benefitted all member states.

-Since its creation in March 2008, Finland Germany, the Netherlands, Norway, Switzerland and the United Kingdom have contributed a total of approximately 19.4 million euros to the HRTF.
+Since its creation in March 2008, Finland, Germany, Ireland, Luxembourg, the Netherlands, Norway, Switzerland and the United Kingdom have contributed a total of approximately 22,7 million euros to the HRTF.

 The HRTF was established as a joint initiative between Norway, the Council of Europe and the Council of Europe Development Bank (CEB) in reaction to the Heads of State and Government of the Council of Europe who, at their Third Summit (Warsaw, 2005) stressed the obligation of all member States to accelerate and fully execute the judgments of the European Court of Human Rights.